oVirt/ovirt-site/source/develop/developer-guide/vdsm/developers.html.md

 VDSM uses autoconf and automake as its build system.

-To configure the build environment:
+To configure a development build environment:

-      ./autogen.sh --system
+      ./autogen.sh --system --enable-timestamp

 To see available options: